CadeBrown/cadebrown.github.io/_posts/2020-08-05-Implementing-Zeta-Gamma.md

 ---
-title: "Implementing the Zeta and Gamma functions (in C)"
+title: "Implementing the Zeta and Gamma functions from Scratch"
 layout: post
 categories:
   - math